I'm a recovered video game addict studying to become a mechanical engineer.

 1. You have trouble keeping track of time—especially while gaming.

-Back in my “hardcore gaming” days, I sometimes wasted so many hours playing mind-numbing video games.
-Sometimes I would literally sit in a chair for five, six, and on more than one occasion, ten hours…just gaming.
-Sometimes the only thing keeping me in touch with reality was a friend telling me it was time for dinner…or that the sun had set two hours earlier.
+Back in my hardcore gaming days, I sometimes wasted so many hours playing mind-numbing video games that sometimes I would sit in a chair for five, six, and on more than one occasion, ten hours…just gaming.
+Sometimes the only thing keeping me in touch with reality was a friend telling me it was time for dinner.

 What is your sleep schedule?
 Do you even have a sleep schedule?
-These might seem like no-brainers, but oftentimes when we have an addiction to something we feel no shame as we rearrange everything else in our day to accommodate our vices.
-If you find yourself routinely staying up later than normal, waking up earlier than normal, or not sleeping at all to play video games, please take an honest look at your “hobby”.
+These might seem like no-brainers, but oftentimes when we have an addiction, we feel no shame as we rearrange everything else in our day to accommodate our vices.
+If you find yourself routinely staying up later than normal, waking up earlier than normal, or not sleeping at all to play video games, please take an honest look at your “hobby.”